18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

   - Highlight processes used in the project
   - Analyze if all the goals were met
   - Report findings
-  - Identify and explain the model used and reason behind using the model
+  - Identify and explain the model used and the reason behind using the model
   - Identify the customer groups to target using this model
 - Review project: Assess the outcomes of the project
   - Summarize results and write documents about common pitfalls and choosing the right ML solution